asagrekin/GamesInOne/reports/Week8Report.md

 ### Asa
 Last week's goal:
-- Fix any bugs that show up.
-- Help other teams with unit testing.
+- Work on more CI tests.
+- Work on a proper installer for the app.
+- Respond to Alpha Release feedback.

 Progress:
-- No bugs showed up with the database, so nothing needed to be done there.
-- Worked a lot on the documentation for downloading and installing the app.
+- Helped out with CI tests
+- Got the executable easily downloadable as a zip file wiht Steven.
+- Added user docs to the

 Issues:
 - None

 Goal for next week:
-- Work on more CI tests.
-- Work on a proper installer for the app.
+- Support other teams, and help out with their needs
-- Respond to Alpha Release feedback.
+- Respond to feedback

 ### Steven
 Last week's goal: By May 9